JabroAMQ/Utilities/AMQ/Shortcuts/readme.md

 # Script description

-An userscript for AMQ that provides some window shortcuts to improve the game experience.
+An userscript for AMQ that provides some shortcuts to improve the game experience.

 ## Available Shotcuts: